arborchat/arborchat/specifications/sprout.md

 ...
 ```

-- `target_message_id` is the message id of the request message that this responds to.
+- `target_message_id` is the message ID of the request message that this responds to.
 - `count` should be the number of *node lines* that follow the header row (one per line).
 - `full_node_line` is described in [the section on Full Node Lines](#full-node-lines).